 Do you already have a personal Facebook account to connect with your friends and share what you’re up to?
 If so, you’ll probably know just how popular the social network site is and how quickly and easily news can travel.

-Furthermore, integrating social media with your website can allow you to use them as a real-time communication tool to speak with your potential guests and reply to inquiries.
+Furthermore, social media can be used as a real-time communication tool to speak with your potential guests and reply to inquiries.

-Given Facebook is currently the world’s most-used social network and travel is its most talked about subject; we recommend you test the waters by creating a Facebook Page first.
+We recommend you test the waters by creating a Facebook Page or Instagram profile first.

-Once you’re confident with posting on Facebook, then you’ll be able to try your hand at other social media.
+Once you’re confident with posting on Facebook and Instagram, then you’ll be able to try your hand at other social media.

 For the complete low-down and an in-depth tutorial of Facebook marketing for vacation rental rentals, download the FREE owner’s guide.